mobius3/douml/README.md

       * When a new row is being added it is initialized with enough defaults to make assigning UML name the only obligatory edit before clicking "OK".
       * Adding new rows is now done through "Add type" button and a few options were removed from "do" menu as they no longer make sense.

-      Manual
+   * A totally new control can be brought up by pressing Ctlr-E on tree nodes.
+See changelog.txt for details Manual
 ------